Joshua Cristall: Life

 In 1805, he became a founder of the Society of Painters in Water-Colours and made the first public exhibition of his works there, continuing to exhibit there for many years, and later becoming its President.
 In 1822, with his health in decline, Cristall went to Goodrich on the Wye, where he had bought a house and spent happy years, until the loss of his wife in 1840 drove him again to London, where he died in 1847.
 His body was buried next to his wife in Goodrich, as he had requested.

 Works

-Cristall's usual subjects in early years were classical figures with landscapes, such as his Lycidas, Judgment of Paris, Hylas and the Nymphs, and Diana and Endymion, but he moved later to genre subjects and rustic groups.
-Around 1813 he tried portrait painting, generally small full-lengths with landscape backgrounds using no body-colour.
-As a watercolour painter, Cristall gained an honourable position from the freedom and simplicity of his style and manner of execution.
-Five of his drawings (including The Young Fisher-Boy and The Fish Market on Hastings Beach) are in the South Kensington Museum.
+Five of his drawings (including The Young Fisher-Boy and The Fish Market on Hastings Beach) are in the Victoria and Albert Museum.
 Cristall was an early member of the Sketching Society.
 He also furnished some of the classical figures in Barret's landscapes and some groups in George Fennell Robson's Scotch Scenery.